FakeSalamander/sylphrena/README.md

     - This command is currently broken for any damage die value other than "1"

 ## Planned Features

-- Allow the `/plot_die` command to roll multiple plot dice at once.

 - Clean up the output of the `/attack_die` command, which is very unwieldy and cluttered at the moment.